 We can find an intersection point between two of the most enigmatic pyramids on the planet, Teotihuacan, and Giza.
 They intersect near Kongsfjord located in Northern Norway.
 We will find nothing useful at that location.
 Perhaps even more importantly, we would not know why these pyramids and temples were “un-cardinally” oriented, to begin with.

-The intersection lines of ancient structure orientations will lead to clusters of pyramids that we can safely group together leading to a definitive location of a former pole, a node of sorts.
+The intersection lines of ancient structural orientations will lead to clusters of pyramids that we can safely group together leading to a definitive location of a former pole, a node of sorts.
+We can calculate the probability of such a node to form coincidentally.
 All the pyramids clustering around the same node belong to the same period.

 Former Pole Locations